Function synthesis for maximizing model counting: Abstract

 \section{Abstract}

 Given a boolean formula $\phi(X, Y, Z)$, the \dPmd{} problem~\cite{fremont2017maxcount,vigouroux2022baxmc} asks for finding a partial model on the set of variables $X$, maximizing its number of projected models over the set of variables $Y$.
 We investigate a strict generalization of \dPmd{} allowing dependencies for variables in $X$, effectively turning it into a synthesis problem.
-We show that this new problem, called \dProb{}, subsumes the \dPdq{} problem~\cite{peterson1979mpalt} as well.
+We show that this new problem, called \dProb{}, subsumes both the \dPdq{}~\cite{peterson1979mpalt} and \dPds{}~\cite{lee2021dssat} problems.
 We provide a general resolution method, based on a reduction to \dPmd{}, together with two improvements for dealing with its inherent complexity.
 We further discuss a concrete application of \dProb{} for symbolic synthesis of adaptive attackers in the field of program security.
-Finally, we report preliminary results obtained on the resolution on benchmark problems using a prototype \dProb{} solver implementation.
+Finally, we report preliminary results obtained on the resolution of benchmark problems using a prototype \dProb{} solver implementation.

-\keywords{Function synthesis \and Model counting \and \dPdq{} \and \dPmd{} \and Adaptive attackers.}
+\keywords{Function synthesis \and Model counting \and \dPmd{} \and \dPdq{} \and \dPds{} \and Adaptive attackers.}